wavexx/python-bond/README.rst

 ``trans_except``:

   Enables/disables "transparent exceptions".
-If ``trans_except`` is enabled, exceptions will be forwarded across the bond using the original data-type.
+Exceptions are always first class, but when ``trans_except`` is enabled, the exception objects themselves will be forwarded across the bond.
 If ``trans_except`` is disabled (the default for all languages except Python), then local exceptions will always contain a string representation of the remote exception instead, which avoids serialization errors.

 ``bond.Bond`` Methods